-The Perth coast and plain offers varied experiences and you don’t have to travel far to experience almost everything that the State has to offer.
-Most parks and sites can be visited on a day basis and visitors can have a more in-depth experience by staying overnight in the many campsites.
+If you're in Perth you don’t have to travel far to experience almost everything that the State has to offer.
+Most parks and places can be visited on a day basis and visitors can have a more in-depth experience by staying overnight in the many campsites.

 You can scuba dive and snorkel in Marmion Marine Park, visit the koalas at Yanchep National Park (and play nine holes on the historic golf course) or see the penguins at Penguin Island.